 How 3MT gave Oscar a platform to explore dark truths

-PhD research is deep, giving candidates a chance to hone their academic skills and make their mark on their chosen field.
+PhD research is deep, giving candidates a way to hone their academic skills and make their own mark on their chosen field.
 The complexity of PhD theses can make it difficult for those outside the sphere to understand but, with 3MT, these ideas are condensed and made approachable to a wider audience.

-It’s an important initiative and not just because 3MT finalists stand a chance of taking home $3,000 if they win the competition.
+It’s an important initiative, and not just because 3MT finalists stand a chance of taking home $3000 if they win the competition.
 By bringing research like Kee’s to the public, 3MT allows important ideas to be shared and understood – hopefully helping spur on real change.

 ‘This affects not just Australia, but other countries like Canada and New Zealand as well,’ Kee says of his research into truth and justice commissions.
 ‘Now, granted, the impact from this research won't be seen in a year or a decade but over a generation.
 Societal change takes time, but it starts here with listening.’